mattpuchlerz/sinatra-mongoid-config/README.md

 ### Default DB Naming Convention

-Did you notice the call to `self.app_to_db_name`?
+Did you notice that the default for `:mongo_db` calls `self.app_to_db_name`?
 That method attempts to be smart about what your database is named by using **the class name of your app and the current environment**.
 The real benefit here is for those who are creating "modular" apps, as they are named something other than the Sinatra default.
 Here are some examples:

 <table>
   <thead>